Man with abdominal stab wound found dead in Socorro - NewsBreak

 LAS CRUCES, N.M.
 (KFOX14/CBS4) — New Mexico State Police identified two individuals who were found dead at a Las Cruces apartment complex Wednesday.
 The bodies of Emilia Rueda, 20, and Carlos Esparza, 19, were found at 1491 Alamo St, police confirmed.
 "At this point, it appears likely that this...

-Las Cruces woman shot and killed told deputies in lapel video her husband was 'mental'
+VIDEO: Las Cruces woman shot to death told deputies her husband had 'mental issues'

 LAS CRUCES, N.M.
 (KFOX14/CBS4) — New lapel video was released regarding two separate domestic disputes between a Las Cruces couple before the incident where the man allegedly shot and killed his wife on Sunday.
 The woman killed, 48-year-old Kimberly Yacone, is believed to have been murdered by her husband...